LOADING ...

 one explaining each one was to be used as evidence against us.
 And

-what I to tell you about.
+what I came to you about.

-Came to about the draft.
+to talk about the draft.

 look like the all-American kid from New York City, man I wanted, I